From Orthomosaics to Raw UAV Imagery: Enhancing Palm Detection and Crown-Center Localization: Experiments

 \subsection{Experiment Settings and Metrics}

-Both datasets are divided into training, validation, and testing sets using an 80/10/10 ratio.
+Both datasets were divided into training, validation, and testing sets using an 80/10/10 ratio.
 For the \textit{Orthomosaic Patches}, the split is 1,200/150/150 images, while for the \textit{Raw Patches} the split is 704/88/88 images.
 All models were trained for 300 epochs on a single NVIDIA L40S GPU.

-For palm detection, we adopt COCO-style metrics, reporting mean Average Precision (mAP) and mean Average Recall (mAR) with up to 100 detections per image.
-Metrics are averaged across IoU thresholds from 0.50 to 0.95, with additional reports at 0.50 and 0.75.
+For palm detection, we adopted COCO-style metrics, reporting mean Average Precision (mAP) and mean Average Recall (mAR) with up to 100 detections per image.
+Metrics were averaged across IoU thresholds from 0.50 to 0.95, with additional reports at 0.50 and 0.75.
 Detection experiments include YOLOv8–12 and RT-DETRv1–v2, using the largest available variants.
-For crown-center localization, we follow the Ultralytics YOLO Pose evaluation protocol.
-Metrics include keypoint mAP (mAP\textsubscript{pose}) over Object Keypoint Similarity (OKS) thresholds (0.50–0.95), with additional results at 0.50 and 0.75, alongside precision, recall and F1 score of predicted centers.
-Experiments employ YOLOv8, YOLO11, and YOLO12 in pose mode, chosen for their strong detection performance and built-in support for keypoint estimation.
+For crown-center localization, we followed the Ultralytics YOLO Pose evaluation protocol.
+Metrics include keypoint mAP (mAP\textsubscript{pose}) over Object Keypoint Similarity (OKS) thresholds (0.50–0.95), with additional results at 0.50 and 0.75, together with precision, recall, and F1 score of predicted centers.
+The experiments used YOLOv8, YOLO11, and YOLO12 in pose mode, chosen for their strong detection performance and built-in support for keypoint estimation.